hombach/Vault-Job-Processor---iLogic-Extension/README.md

 REQUIREMENTS:
 ---------------------------------
 Vault Workgroup, Vault Professional 2021.
-Note - The sample msi installer checks for Vault Professional !
+Note - The sample msi installer checks for Vault Professional!
 This job leverages the Vault Inventor Server component and does not require Inventor installation or Inventor license.
 The job is valid for any Vault configuration fulfilling these requirements:
 - Enforce Workingfolder = Enabled